curbeammonae/transplantappreact/README.md

 # Lessons Learned:
-This was my first time using React-redux to track user information across the application for user log in functionality.
+This was my first time using Redux to store client-side state, across the application for user log-in functionality.